Find Assisted Living and Nursing Home Facilities

 Seniors who opt for assisted living are at a stage where living at home alone may no longer be a safe, viable option but they do not require constant medical care.
 Assisted living is an ideal intermediate option between independent living and those needing the more skilled, acute care provided in a nursing home.
 At many assisted living communities social activities are encouraged to keep clients physically and mentally stimulated.

 Summary: Assisted living communities can be a better solution seniors in need of assistance with activities of daily living (ADLs) like bathing, dressing, toileting, walking, feeding, etc. Whether minimal or full-time assistance is required, Assisted Living can usually create a plan that will work for you.
-The cost is more expensive than an independent living facility since care is provided.
+The assisted living costs are more expensive than an independent living facility since care is provided.

 Want to find out if assisted living is right for you?
 Click Here »